ScottRMackenzie/com1001-2024/Spring-Project-Brief.md

   - When you include code fragments, you must use source code colouring, line numbers and a proper caption, as shown in Listing 1 below.
 - Your burndown chart, showing progress over all of your stories over each iteration.
 - Overall, use figures and tables with clear captions, wherever appropriate.
+- (Optional) Please append your team operating agreement signed by all team members to the report as an appendix.
+This is not subject to assessment, but we will use this as a baseline in resolving disagreements and conflicts, if any.
+- (Optional) If you have some internal meeting notes/minutes recording attendees, issues, and task distributions during your internal meetings (not the team supervisor meetings), please append those meeting notes/minutes as an appendix to the report.
+If needed, you can sanitise sensitive information and keep only the important parts mentioned above.

 <img width="600" alt="figure-1" src="https://github.com/UoS-COM1001/com1001-2024/assets/12538465/d9180dc0-9e6a-424a-b679-a67e158425ee">
 <img width="600" alt="listing-1" src="https://github.com/UoS-COM1001/com1001-2024/assets/12538465/55180e37-1a7b-41ad-af7c-d7c201525707">